Music at Bishop Gilpin

 Music Clubs and Activities

 Every child at Bishop Gilpin has the chance to learn music and perform at special occasions through the school year.
-Children who would like additional musical opportunities are warmly invited to join one of our music clubs.
+Children who would like additional musical opportunities are warmly invited to join one of our weekly music clubs.

 Merton Music Foundation (MMF)